 - Gil-Escrig, G. Longo, A. Pertegás, C. Roldán-Carmona, A. Soriano, M. Sessolo and H. J. Bolink, Efficient Photovoltaic and Electroluminescent Perovskite Devices, Chem.
 Commun.
 51, 569-571 (2015)

 - Skoplaki, A. G. Boudouvis and J. A. Palyvos, A Simple Correlation for the Operating Temperature of Photovoltaic Module of Arbitrary Mounting, Sol.
 Energy Mater Sol.
 Cells 92, 1393-1402 (2008)

 - C. C. Stoumpos, C. D. Malliakas, J. A. Peters, Z. Liu, M. Sebastian, J. Im, T. C. Chasapis, A. C. Wibowo, D. Y. Chung, A. J. Freeman, B. W. Wessels, and M. G. Kanatzidis, Crystal Growth of the Perovskite Semiconductor CsPbBr3: A New Material for High-Energy Radiation Detection, Cryst.
 Growth Des.
 13, 2722−2727 (2013)

 Sign-Up for our Application and Technical Notes

-If you have enjoyed reading our Application Note, why not sign-up to our infrequent newsletter via our red Sign-up button below.
+If you have enjoyed reading our Application Note, why not sign-up to our newsletter via our red Sign-up button below.